Antiferromagnetic domain walls under spin-orbit torque: The model

-If a one-dimensional antiferromagnet is considered (such as a superlattice structure), then one may only considers dimers and then the magnetization has an additional term $(\epsilon/2)\nagn'$ \cite{1991_AdvPhys_MikeskaSteiner,1995_PRB_Papanicolaou}.
+If a one-dimensional antiferromagnet is considered (such as a superlattice structure), one should consider dimers and in this case the magnetization has an additional term $(\epsilon/2)\nagn'$ \cite{1991_AdvPhys_MikeskaSteiner,1995_PRB_Papanicolaou}.
 In this paper, we will only consider the magnetization in Eq.~\eqref{eq:magnetization_tetramer}.
 The physical spin is $\bm{\mu}=4s\,\magn$ at every tetramer site, and the total magnetization $\bm{\tmagn}$ is found by summing over all tetramers.
 In the limit $\epsilon\to 0$, we integrate over space \cite{1995_PRB_Papanicolaou} and have the formula

-The following study starts with the remark that Eq.~\eqref{eq:sigmaModel_1D_spinTorque}, when no spin current is present, has a static solution which is a standard ($180^\circ$) domain wall.
-We will study the dynamics of the domain wall when the spin current is present for various cases of spin polarization.
+The study starts with the remark that Eq.~\eqref{eq:sigmaModel_1D_spinTorque}, when no spin current is present, has a static solution which is a standard ($180^\circ$) domain wall.
+We will study the dynamics of the domain wall under spin current for various cases of spin polarization.

-All numerical results that will be presented in this work have been obtained by simulating the spin lattice using Eq.~\eqref{eq:Heisenberg}.
-Our numerical mesh contains 14200 sites and extends from $x=-355$ to $x=355$.
-We typically use $s=1, \Anisotropy/J=0.0025$ that give $\epsilon=0.05$.
-We also set the lattice spacing $a=\epsilon$ for convenience (the value of $a$ does not enter the algorithm for the discrete).
-If the measured velocity in the simulation is $v_s$, then the velocity in the continuum theory that will be used for the presentation of results is $v = v_s/(2\sqrt{2}asJ)$ (for the values of $a,s,J$ used in the simulation).
+All numerical results that will be presented in this work have been obtained by simulating the spin lattice.
+Starting from Eq.~\eqref{eq:Heisenberg}, we obtain the standard Landau-Lifshitz-Gilbert equation for the time derivative of the spin vectors and iterate it in time using a Runge-Kutta method.